Updated by Bobby

 What is a delay pedal?

-A simple example of a signal going through an effects processor (a delay in this case) and to a guitar amp.
+A simple example of a signal going through an effects processor (a delay in this case) to a guitar amp.

 Delay is a trail of echoes, created by sampling a line of your signal and then playing it back.